groundy

 3. Monitor your rate limits: Fast mode has separate rate limits from standard Opus.
 Opus 4.6 and Opus 4.7 fast mode draw from the same rate limit pool, so usage on either model counts against the same limits.
 When you hit the limit, the system automatically falls back to standard mode (indicated by a grayed-out lightning icon) and re-enables when the cooldown expires.
 This built-in fallback prevents workflows from breaking entirely.

 4. Batch your interactions: Rather than sending many small prompts, consolidate requests where possible.
-The 2.5x speed improvement applies per request, but you still pay the fast mode rate for each token processed.
+The 2.5x speed improvement applies per request, but you still pay the premium for each token processed.

 5. Admin reset per session: Team and Enterprise admins can set fastModePerSessionOptIn: true in managed settings to make fast mode reset at session start.
 Users must re-enable /fast each session rather than carrying it forward automatically.
 Useful for multi-session workflows where stale fast mode settings quietly drain credits overnight.